-There were 10 people selected as respondents study. of this According to the selection of respondents, almost equal number (1) of respondents were selected from males and females from each district except that one male and two females were selected from the Jaffna District and only one female was selected from Mannar District.
+There were 10 people selected as respondents of this study.
+According to the selection of respondents, almost equal number (1) of respondents were selected from males and females from each district except that one male and two females were selected from the Jaffna District and only one female was selected from Mannar District.

-Table 2: Distribution ofrespondents (position held)
+Table 2: Distribution of respondents (position held)